 Study Site

 Round bald is located in the Roan Mountain Massif of the Unaka Mountain range of the Southern Appalachian Mountains, between Carver’s Gap and Engine Gap.
-The Appalachian Trail (AT) bisects the study site into North of the trail and South of the trail.
+The Appalachian Trail (AT) bisects the study site into north and south sides of the trail.
 The site itself is spread across Pisgah National Forest in North Carolina and Cherokee National Forest in Tennessee, at approximately 36° 06’N and 82° 60’W. In 2020, Stokes and Horton (2022) surveyed the balds of Carver’s Gap following a 30-year mowing management protocol from Hamel and Somers (1990) and Murdock (1986).
 They detailed the vegetation composition of the balds according to vegetation genera.
-In February 2022, a low-intensity ground fire burned roughly 9.7 hectares of aboveground vegetation and was expunged before it could spread further.
+In February 2022, a low-intensity ground fire burned roughly 9.7 hectares of aboveground vegetation and was extinguished before it could spread further.
 This provided an opportunity to examine the changes in vegetation composition following low-intensity ground fire over the following season in June of 2022.

 Field Methods

 In this study I sampled the first four transects reestablished by Stokes and Horton (2022).
-I quantified vegetation to genera by functional types; Rubus, Vaccinium, Rhododenron (Rhodo), forb, grass, sedge, moss, rock, or bare ground.
+I quantified vegetation to genera by functional types; Rubus, Vaccinium, Rhododenron, forb, grass, sedge, moss, rock, or bare ground.
 I measured the percent coverage of vegetation using a 1-m^2 PVC quadrat divided into 100 equal sized squares, following Stokes and Horton (2022).
 Each square was visually assigned by dominant vegetation genera to equal 100% coverage per plot of aboveground vegetation up to 1-meter in height.
 Using the data collection sheet from Stokes and Horton (2022) and USFS botanist Gary Kauffman - which quantifies vegetation based on focal genera - a total of 226 plots along 12 transects were sampled in 2020, of these, 52 plots - along the first four transects were in the February 2022 fire - and another 47 plots - along the same transects - were unburned.

 Soil Seed Bank